European Economic Area

 The right to free movement of persons between EEA member states and the relevant provisions on safeguard measures are identical to those applying between members of the EU.
 The right and rules applicable in all EEA member states, including those which are not members of the EU, are specified in Directive 2004/38/EC and in the EEA Agreement.

 The EEA Agreement specifies that membership is open to member states either of the EU or of the EFTA.
-EFTA states that are party to the EEA Agreement participate in the EU's internal market without being members of the EU or the European Union Customs Union.
+The EFTA states that are party to the EEA Agreement participate in the EU's internal market without being members of the EU or the European Union Customs Union.
 They adopt most EU legislation concerning the single market, with notable exclusions including laws regarding the Common Agricultural Policy and Common Fisheries Policy.
 The EEA's "decision-shaping" processes enable EEA EFTA member states to influence and contribute to new EEA policy and legislation from an early stage.
 Third country goods are excluded for these states on rules of origin.

 When entering into force in 1994, the EEA parties were 17 states and two European Communities: the European Community, which was later absorbed into the EU's wider framework, and the now defunct European Coal and Steel Community.
 Membership has grown to 30 states as of 2020: 27 EU member states, as well as three of the four member states of the EFTA (Iceland, Liechtenstein and Norway).
 One EFTA member, Switzerland, has not joined the EEA, but has a set of bilateral sectoral agreements with the EU which allow it to participate in the internal market.